Mona’s success story proves sometimes slow, and steady wins the race against debt

 However, paying off debt consistently, and minimizing your expenses can help increase your credit score.
-Mona has already begun to notice the difference.“It's already helping my credit score over the past year.
-In the beginning, it was around 590 and now it's around 670.” #debtsnowball Click To Tweet
+Mona has already begun to notice the difference.

 And she is ready to replace emotional spending with a dog

-Some people get into debt because they’re making emotional purchases or buying things to make them feel good in the moment.
+Some people get into debt because they’re making emotional purchases or buying things to make them feel good at the moment.

 This was the case with Mona, and it’s something she’s aiming to steer clear of moving forward.
 Because of the Consolidated Credit program, Mona was able to identify how she got into debt and how to make better financial decisions.
 She tells us how she plans to celebrate being debt-free after she makes her final payment.

 “I will probably get a small pet because I feel I spent money emotionally.
 I think having a pet will help with my emotions.
 The pet will add more meaning to my life, and I will not tend to spend money I don’t have.
 Instead, I can focus on training a dog, possibly.”

 Mona is thankful for the process and cherishes the lessons